-Some of our students have continued their study of philosophy at the graduate level.
-Our graduates have earned PhDs at Queens, Western, Waterloo, University of Wisconsin and the London School of Economics.
-Others have pursued graduate work in cognate disciplines such as English, History, Women's Studies, Political Science, Education and Cultural Studies.
+Some of our students continued their study of philosophy at the graduate level.
+Our graduates have earned PhDs at Queen's, Western, Waterloo, University of Wisconsin and the London School of Economics.
+Others have pursued graduate work in cognate disciplines such as English, History, Political Science, Women's and Gender Studies, Education and Cultural Studies.

-Others have pursued professional studies following graduation.
-Several of our students have gone on to law school, one is now a professor of law at Osgoode Hall.
-Two have gone to medical school: one at the Northern Ontarion School of Medicine; the other at the University of Ottawa.
-Still others have left the academic world for careers in business or government, working in fields such as software development and human resources management.
+Several of our Philosophy students have pursued professional studies following graduation; they have gone on to law school, one is now a professor of law at Osgoode Hall.
+Two of our graduates have gone to medical school: one at the Northern Ontario School of Medicine; the other at the University of Ottawa.
+Still others have left the academic world for careers in business and in government, working in fields such as software development and human resources management.